 What is Investigation Transcription?

 It’s easy to record everything these days.
 Law enforcement and other investigative organizations have fully embraced that ease by allowing their investigators to utilize recording or dictation equipment and software.
-Videos and audio equipment capture everything said while investigators focus on tasks like interviewing witnesses or reviewing cases.
+Video and audio equipment capture everything said while investigators focus on tasks such as interviewing witnesses or reviewing cases.

-Investigation transcription refers to turning video, audio, or text files from various sources into digital or physical text.
-These can be video files, telephone recordings or wiretaps, surveillance recordings, forensic audio or video evidence, conversation tapes, respondent statements, witness interviews, footage of motor accidents, and more.
+Investigation transcription involves converting video, audio, or text files from various sources into digital or physical text.
+These can be video files, telephone recordings, or wiretaps, surveillance recordings, forensic audio or video evidence, conversation tapes, respondent statements, witness interviews, footage of motor accidents, and more.

 Who Needs Investigation Transcription Services?